TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

-### List Snapshot Details
+### List Snapshots with Details
-Return the list of snapshot details.
+Returns a list of snapshot details.

 ```
 GET /v2/{tenantId}/snapshots/detail